bridgelancer/cryptle_fork/docs/guides.rst

      flag type.

-During construction of the Registry, :class:`~cryptle.registry.Registry` would create an attribute ``codeblocks``.
+During construction of the Scheduler, :class:`~cryptle.scheduler.Scheduler` would create an attribute ``codeblocks``.
 This holds a list of :class:`~cryptle.codeblock.CodeBlock` objects.
-:class:`~cryptle.codeblock.CodeBlock` would be documented separately in this guide but the essence is that it provides interface for :class:`~cryptle.registry.Registry` to properly maintain the actual ``logic_status`` of the Strategy methods.
+:class:`~cryptle.codeblock.CodeBlock` would be documented separately in this guide but the essence is that it provides interface for :class:`~cryptle.scheduler.Scheduler` to properly maintain the actual ``logic_status`` of the Strategy methods.

 .. code:: python

-   class Registry:
+   class Scheduler:
       def __init__(self, *setup):
          self.codeblocks = list(map(CodeBlock, *setup))

 .. note::

    This is not complying to the design intent of the rest of the framework.
-In the future the Registry should not directly handle data source.
+In the future the Scheduler should not directly handle data source.
 Instead the data handling part should be delegated to the Strategy instance with the use of the :class:`~cryptle.strategy.Strategy` interfaces provided.

-The control of the execution of the methods of the Strategy was achieved by the combined use of various **onEvent** functions such as :meth:`~cryptle.registry.Registry.onTick`, :meth:`~cryptle.registry.Registry.refreshLogicStatus` and the :meth:`~cryptle.registry.Registry.check` method.  **onEvent** functions could listen to an external source via the Event bus architecture in order to update its internal state for the Strategy, or being directly called by the Strategy.
+The control of the execution of the methods of the Strategy was achieved by the combined use of various **onEvent** functions such as :meth:`~cryptle.scheduler.Scheduler.onTick`, :meth:`~cryptle.scheduler.Scheduler.refreshLogicStatus` and the :meth:`~cryptle.scheduler.Scheduler.check` method.  **onEvent** functions could listen to an external source via the Event bus architecture in order to update its internal state for the Strategy, or being directly called by the Strategy.

 .. code:: python

-   class Registry:
+   class Scheduler:
       def __init__(self, *setup):
          # other appropriate initialization
          self.codeblocks = list(map(CodeBlock, *setup))